OFFIS-mosaik/mosaik/docs/tutorials/writing-a-simulator.rst

 (These are the names of the values that the user can or must provide when creating entities of this model.)

 We list the attributes (the inputs and outputs that our simulator receives and sends *during* the simulation) under the keys *non-trigger* (for measurement inputs) and *non-persistent* (for event outputs).
-The keys *trigger* and *persistent* (for event inputs and measurement outputs, respectively) would also be possible.
+We also need to specfy the keys *trigger* and *persistent* (for event inputs and measurement outputs, respectively), but both of them are simply empty lists, as our simulator has no such entities.

 You might have noticed that we didn't specify how to give the energy price anywhere here.
 This is a small wart in mosaik API: the way it is set up, parameters to the simulator itself (as opposed to its entities) need to be transmitted before the simulator has a chance to reply with its meta.